RiskioFr/EventScheduler/README.md

 #### Custom Temporal Expressions

-You can create temporal expressions that match your special needs implementing `Riskio\Schedule\TemporalExpression\TemporalExpressionInterface`.
+You can create temporal expressions that match your special needs by implementing `Riskio\Schedule\TemporalExpression\TemporalExpressionInterface`.